FAQs about editing

 How much does editing cost?

-The cost of having your manuscript edited depends on:
+The cost of editing your manuscript depends on:

 – the length of the manuscript;

 – the quality of the writing;

-— whether structural editing or reworking is necessary;
+– whether developmental editing, structural editing or reworking is necessary;

-— the style of the writing (for instance, is it all written in American English but for an Australian market?);
+– the style of the writing (for instance, whether it consistent with American English or Australian English);

 – the format of your manuscript (Karin prefers Microsoft Word documents).

 How long will editing take?

-Again, the length of time it will take for your manuscript to be edited will depend on its length, layout and the overall standard of your writing.
-It will also depend on Karin's availability.
-Often she is working on a number of projects concurrently, and it may be that she has to schedule your edit in for some weeks or months ahead.
-When Karin provides you with a quote, she will also give you a deadline for the completion of the work.
-Karin is extremely deadline-driven with an excellent track record of delivering on time or early.
+The time it takes for your manuscript to be edited depends on its length, layout, and the overall standard of writing – as well as on Karin's availability.
+When Karin provides you with a quote, she will give you a deadline for the completion of the work.
+She is extremely deadline-driven, with an excellent track record of delivering on time or early.